silverstripe/silverstripe-activedirectory/docs/en/saml_setup.md

 SAML uses pre-shared certificates for establishing trust between the SP (here, SilverStripe) the Identity Provider (IdP) side (here, ADFS).
 Both SP and IdP need a certificate, and both need to have the public key of their counterparty.

+Here we will generate the SP certificate and key, and install the IdP certificate.

 ### Service Provider certificate

-You need to create an SSL certificate and private key for signing SAML requests.
-One way to generate self signed test certificates is by using the `openssl` command
+You need to obtain an SSL certificate and private key for the SilverStripe site to be able to sign SAML requests.
+This certificate's "Common Name" needs to match the site endpoint that the ADFS will be using.

+You can generate self-signed certificates by using the `openssl` command:

 	openssl req -x509 -nodes -newkey rsa:2048 -keyout saml.pem -out saml.crt -days 1826

 These should not be checked into the source code and should be placed outside of the web document root for security reasons.
-Store the path to the certificate and the private key for the configuration step that follows.
+Write down the path to the certificate and the private key for the configuration step that follows.

 ### Exporting the token-signing certificate from ADFS